Guest author Professor Frances Flinter explains 10 of the most important considerations for professionals and patients

 Individuals may have the opportunity to take part in research, which may benefit them or others, now or in the future.
 There may be specific research related to a patient’s condition, or broader genomic research.
 Patients who will be offered whole genome sequencing in the NHS Genomic Medicine Service in the future will have an opportunity to take part in a national research opportunity called the National Genomic Research Library.

 10. Access to support for healthcare professionals

 Support and advice is always available to discuss the choice of genomic test, the interpretation of results, implications for family members, or any particular issues that may be relevant in specific situations.
-You may wish to contact your regional Genomic Laboratory Hub, or discuss with relevant clinical colleagues including your regional Clinical Genetics Service (RGCs).
-Staff in the RGCs will be happy to help by telephone, or through referral to see families for further discussions.
+Healthcare professionals can contact their regional Genomic Laboratory Hub, or discuss with relevant clinical colleagues including their Regional Clinical Genetics Service (RGCs).
+Staff in the RGCs will be happy to help by telephone, or following referral to see families for further discussions.
 Genetic counsellors are also available to arrange ‘cascade testing‘ of other family members who may carry the same genomic alteration, if one has been found.

 Frances Flinter is an emeritus professor of clinical genetics, based at Guy’s & St Thomas’ NHS Foundation Trust.

 The Genomics Education Programme is developing a number of resources to support healthcare professionals that will be involved in requesting and consenting patients for genomic tests.
 For more information, you may wish to review our competency framework for facilitating genomic testing, or our resources about requesting whole genome sequencing in the NHS Genomic Medicine Service.

 For more information on the value of a genetic diagnosis to patients, and the challenges clinicians can face in interpretation and analysis of results, our Clinical Genetics in Action series is available to view on Vimeo.